Case Study

 Case Overview

 The case arose from a collision between a motorcycle and a United States Air Force bus at an intersection in Myrtle Beach, South Carolina.
-The motorcyclist was traveling north on a dual-lane highway when the Air Force bus, traveling west and controlled by a stop sign, entered the intersection to make a left-hand turn.
+The motorcyclist was traveling north on a dual lane highway when the Air Force bus, traveling west and controlled by a stop sign, entered the intersection to make a left hand turn.

 The collision caused the motorcycle to ignite and resulted in both the driver and passenger being thrown over the bus and down the roadway.
-The motorcyclist, a 28-year-old electrician, sustained severe burns to his torso, injuries to his arms, shoulders, and legs, and a mild traumatic brain injury.
+The motorcyclist, a 28 year old electrician, sustained severe burns to his torso, injuries to his arms, shoulders, and legs, and a mild traumatic brain injury.

 The case proceeded through extensive discovery and expert review before being tried to the court.

-The Central Legal Challenge
+The Key Legal and Factual Challenge

 The central issue in this case was fault.
 Under the law in effect at the time, any fault attributed to the motorcyclist would have barred recovery entirely.